yujxie/Report-System-AWS/README.md

 # Antra SEP java evaluation project
 ## Improvement
 0. Add update/delete/selectById report
-1. Use mongoDB for ExcelRepositoryImpl and PDFRepositoryImpl
+1. Use mongoDB for ExcelRepositoryImpl
+2. Use mongoDB for PDFRepositoryImpl
-2. add tests for api in ClientService
+3. add tests for api in ClientService
+4. Adding UI with Angular

 ## 3. Make improvement in the code/system level.
 Suggestions: